Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Lessons learned and Future Research Directions

 \subsubsection{Lessons learned}

+Before 2010, although some AI scientists made great efforts in designing explainable ML models, the focus was mainly placed on improving the models’ accuracy.
+Therefore, the complexity of the models sharply increased (from simple rule-based models like decision trees to DL now).
+In contrast, the non-technical impact of complicated AI models was overlooked.
+After 2010, when ML models were applied to areas that affected humans like diagnosing cancer or approving a bank credit, the focus shifted to concerns on transparency of AI decisions, such as making sure decisions were not made based on attributes of the person such as the ethnic background or race of people.
+These concerns involve more questions like why the system decides in a particular way.
+In the imminent 6G age, where various model devices can talk to each other, more AI decisions will be made at a much faster pace.
+The transparency and trustworthiness of responsible AI have to be considered formally so that experts from academia and industry can improve the overall technology ecosystem for the future user experience.

+XAI is a promising set of technologies that provide a level of transparency in the decision-making process behind the AI black box.
+Though XAI is still in its early stages, the current important lesson learned so far is the trade-off between interpretability and performance.
+When stakeholders need a higher degree of explainability, AI system designers may have to compromise the quality of the prediction/classification results.
+XAI has also a very important role in validating the model.
+Sometimes models can be biased and make predictions based on non-related factors to the output.

-One of the most prominent lessons learned during several decades of research, development, and commercialisation of AI is that the performance of AI, especially ML systems, is heavily relying on the quality of the training dataset\cite{stoica2017berkeley}.
-In many cases, the incorrect AI prediction or classification will lead to massive loss for the 6G stakeholders in both economical and non-economical (e.g., health and life) aspects.
+Another important lesson to be aware of is that ML models are heavily dependent on the quality of the training dataset \cite{stoica2017berkeley}.
+In many cases, incorrect AI predictions or classification will lead to massive losses for 6G stakeholders in both economical and non-economical (e.g., health and life) aspects.
 It means that the robustness of AI systems is of particular importance.
 Most of the existing solutions \cite{stoica2017berkeley} focus on improving the AI robustness, which is to carefully design the data pipeline, including data collection, pre-processing, augmentation, and dimensionality reduction.
-This help with reducing the error rate, but the AI black box mechanisms remain unaddressed.
+This helps with reducing the error rates.

-XAI is a promising set of technologies that provide a level of transparency on the decision-making process behind the AI black box.
-Though XAI is still in its early stages, the current important lesson learned so far is the trade-off between explainability and performance.
-When the stakeholders need a higher degree of explainability, the AI system designers may have to compromise the quality of the prediction/classification results.

-In general, before 2010, although AI scientists made great efforts, the focus was mainly on improving model accuracy.
-Therefore, the complexity of the AI model sharply (i.e., from simple rule-based models like decision trees to DL now).
-In contrast the non-technical impact of complicated AI models was overlooked.
-After 2010, the focus shifted to concerns on transparency of the AI decisions, such as decisions made on the ethnic background of people.
-These concerns involve more questions like why the system decides in a particular way.
-In the imminent 6G age, when various model devices can talk to each other, more AI decisions will be made at a much faster pace.
-The transparency and trustworthiness of responsible AI have to be considered formally so that experts from academia and industry can improve the overall technology ecosystem for the future user experience.